liaskast/project-icsharp/README.md

+You can find a thorough description explaining the context of this project [here](http://athanasiosliaskas.com/home/#/portfolio/http://athanasiosliaskas.com/portfolio/microsoft-c-kernel/).

 [![Build Status](https://travis-ci.org/zabirauf/icsharp.svg)](https://travis-ci.org/zabirauf/icsharp)

 # Interactive C# Notebook
-ICSharp is an C# language kernel for [Jupyter.](http://jupyter.org) It allows users to use Jupyter's Notebook frontend, except where Jupyter executes python code, ICSharp can execute C# code.
-It is based on Roslyn REPL engine of [scriptcs.](http://scriptcs.net/), so all the goodies of scriptcs comes along with it.
+ICSharp is a C# language kernel for [Jupyter.](http://jupyter.org) It allows users to use Jupyter's Notebook frontend, except where Jupyter executes python code, ICSharp can execute C# code.
+It is based on Roslyn REPL engine of [scriptcs.](http://scriptcs.net/), so all the advantages of such scriptcs come along with it.

 This is on top of all of Jupyter's other frontend features like Markdown rendering, HTML rendering, saving notebooks for later use and even the ability to view ICSharp